hbctraining/Training-modules/Accelerate_with_automation/lessons/loops_and_scripts.md

 * Capture multiple commands into a script to re-run as one single command
 * Understanding variables and storing information in variables
 * Learn how to use variables to operate on multiple files
+* Learn two ways to write `for` loops
+* Apply variables and `for` loops in scripts for better automation

 ## Bash variables